Looking for a game day appetizer recipe that’s different from the same old same old? Check out our delicious chicken parmesan meatballs recipe.

 - Bake for 10 - 15 minutes at 350F or until sauce is bubbling, the cheese is melted and meatballs have completely cooked through.

-- Allow the meatballs to cool a couple of minutes and place on your serving plate.
+- Place the meatballs on a serving dish.
 Top with chopped parsley or basil if desired.
 I like to stick a decorative toothpick in each meatball for easy eating.
+Can serve with additional sauce for dipping.